 - Wear flat shoes that are cushioned and comfortable.

-For hip pain related to overuse or physical activity:
+Things you can do to avoid hip pain related to overuse or physical activity include:

 - Always warm up before exercising and cool down afterward.
 Stretch your quadriceps and hamstrings.

 - Avoid running straight down hills.
 Walk down instead.

 - Run on a smooth, soft surface, such as a track.
 Avoid running on cement.

 - If you have flat feet, try special shoe inserts and arch supports (orthotics).